 If you do find that your loved one is living in an inappropriate senior community, don’t be afraid to admit that you may have made the wrong decision.
 It’s better to pivot and make a change rather than digging into a situation that isn’t going to work out in the long run.

 Have you gone through the search for assisted living?
-What was hardest about it?
 Did you make any mistakes that other families might be able to learn from?
-Or, if you’re in the midst of a senior living search right now, what obstacles are you facing?
-We invite you to join the conversation by commenting below.
+Share your thoughts in the comments below.